gmetrixr/docusaurus-xracademy/gmetri-xracademy/docs/03-tutorials/04_livestream_embed.md

     These modes open the live stream as an overlay on top the rest of the experience.

-4. Let's add a rule to show the EmbedHTML element setup above when clicked on any button.
+4. Also add a rule to show the EmbedHTML element setup above when clicked on any button.

     ![](https://r.vrgmetri.com/image/q_90/gb-web/portal-docs/assets/img/screenshots/embed_youtube_rule.png.jpg#boxShadow)